-- 1. The participants acknowledged the importance of combating Marine Litter in the Region as a global agenda; - 2.
-EAS countries and regional organizations have established and are implementing their marine litter response programs; - 3.
-Circular economy with solid 3R (reduce, re-use, recycle) programs should be implemented in order to prevent marine debris from entering the marine environment; - 4.
-Programs for public awareness and education should be implemented.
+- 1. The participants acknowledged the importance of combating Marine Litter in the Region as a global agenda - 2.
+EAS countries and Regional organizations all established and are implementing their Marin Litter Response Programs. - 3.
+Circular economy with solid 3R programs should be implemented in order to prevent marine debris entering into marine environment - 4.
+Monitoring program in terms of public awareness and education should be implemented